 Once an application is deployed in the cloud, DevOps engineers can start working on its infrastructure.
 Of course, they can do it manually, but that’s a bad development practice.
 Automating infrastructure management processes, on the other hand, helps you to experience the following benefits:

-The infrastructure as code (IaC) approach allows DevOps engineers to simplify and automate the creation, management, and monitoring of software infrastructure.
+Configuring multi-cloud Infrastructure as Code (IaC) approach allows DevOps engineers to simplify and automate the creation, management, and monitoring of software infrastructure.
 With IaC, DevOps engineers can describe infrastructure elements, required policies, and resources in machine-readable configuration files.
 These files allow engineers to streamline resource management, copy infrastructure from one project to another, and share project knowledge.

 The key downside of using IaC is the risk of duplicating errors from the initial project infrastructure when reusing it.
 That’s why creating configuration files requires a great deal of planning and expertise working with IaC tools.
 And it all starts with choosing the right tool.